 Main Factors Influencing the Cost of Your Web Application

-Fundamentally, the cost of creating a web app is composed of the amount of work hours put into it, multiplied by the hourly rate of your web development team.
+Fundamentally, the cost of creating a web app is composed of the number of work hours put into it, multiplied by the hourly rate of your web development team.

 The simplest version of an application is a website where only one person manages content, no online payments are conducted and no integrations are needed.
 For example, an informational website about a company and its services.

-The complexity of a custom web application will increase as soon as you’ll want to:
+The complexity of a custom web application will increase depending on what you want to have:

 And so on.